servo/mozjs/README.md

 ## Building from Source

-If `MOZJS_FROM_SOURCE=1` is enabled or steps to link prebuilt archive fails, mozjs will try to build the spidermonky from source.
+If `MOZJS_FROM_SOURCE=1` or `MOZJS_CREATE_ARCHIVE` are enabled or steps to link prebuilt archive fails, mozjs will try to build the spidermonky from source.

 ### Linux